 (C) Testimony of faith, having been baptized by immersion in a church of like faith and practice.

 Members must be 18 or older.

 SECTION 2 – DUTIES OF A MEMBER:

-On becoming a member of this Church each one covenants to love, honor, and esteem the Pastor; to pray for him; and to recognize his authority in spiritual affairs of the Church; to cherish a brotherly love for all members of the Church; to support the Church in prayer, tithes, offerings, and with other financial support as the Lord enables; and in accordance with Biblical commands to support, through a lifestyle walk, the beliefs and practices of the Church.
+On becoming a member of this Church each one covenants to love, honor, and esteem the Pastors; to pray for them; and to recognize their authority in spiritual affairs of the Church; to cherish a brotherly love for all members of the Church; to support the Church in prayer, tithes, offerings, and with other financial support as the Lord enables; and in accordance with Biblical commands to support, through a lifestyle walk, the beliefs and practices of the Church.

 SECTION 3 – PRIVILEGES OF MEMBERSHIP:

 It is expected that each member not only be loyal to Christ and his Word, but also loyal to this assembly in word and deed-including attendance at a majority of services, financial support characterized by willingness to work and use talents and spiritual gifts, and the maintenance of a positive reflection upon our church in the community.